-WEST PALM BEACH, Fla. — An insured’s assignee on July 2 filed a notice of appeal to the 11th Circuit U.S. Court of Appeals challenging a federal district court’s finding that coverage for an underlying $60,413,112 consent judgment entered against the insured in a Telephone Consumer Protection Act (TCPA) violation dispute.
+ATLANTA —A majority of the 11th Circuit U.S. Court of Appeals on June 1 affirmed a lower federal court’s ruling that an insurance policy’s “invasion of privacy” exclusion unambiguously bars coverage for an underlying $60,413,112 consent judgment entered against the insured in a Telephone Consumer Protection Act (TCPA) violation dispute.

 SIOUX FALLS, S.D. — A federal judge in South Dakota on June 1 certified a question to the South Dakota Supreme Court involving the state’s insurance liquidation statute in a lawsuit brought by the liquidator of ReliaMax Surety Co.
 (RSC) seeking a declaration that coverage exists under a claims-made excess insurance policy above a directors and officers (D&O) policy with regard to a $21 million wrongful acts claim.

 WILMINGTON, Del. — A federal judge in North Carolina on May 26 ordered as final and appealable his ruling that a professional liability insurer has a duty to defend against an underlying class action alleging that a senior living facility and its owners breached their contractual duties to provide adequate staffing and personal care, staying the separate claims for indemnity, breach of contract, unfair claims practices/trade practices and breach of the covenant of good faith pending consideration of the insurer’s appeal to the Fourth Circuit U.S. Court of Appeals.